westpoint-robotics/usma_embedded_computer/README.md

  - Install git commands: `sudo apt-get install git`

 ### 4. Install ROS (Optional)
-- Follow instructions on [ROS Wiki] (http://wiki.ros.org/kinetic/Installation/Ubuntu).
-If you have doubts, check with the OIC.
+- Follow instructions on [ROS Wiki] (http://wiki.ros.org/kinetic/Installation/Ubuntu) for installing the latest version of ROS i.e. Kinetic Kame.
+It is compatible with Ubuntu 15.10 and 16.04 LTS.
+- If you have an older platform such as Ubuntu 14.04 LTS, [ROS Indigo Igloo] (http://wiki.ros.org/indigo) is reccommended.

 ### 5. Pixy Cam (Optional)
 1. Install dependencies: